 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the X100F have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Fujifilm X100F Manual.
+Further information on the features and operation of the X-T1 and X100F can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Fujifilm X100F Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T1 and the Fujifilm X100F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.